 Notwithstanding his incompetence Gairy tried to retain power despite his loss of popularity.
 He used extreme violence to keep control but was overthrown by a popular revolution on 13 March 1979 by the New Jewel Movement (NJM), led by Maurice Bishop.

 The Peoples Revolutionary Government formed after the Revolution (Revo’) embarked on a wide ranging series of social, economic and educational plans, which brought great and tangible benefits to the people of Grenada.

-Their first act was to put on a show-trial of the remaining leader of the NJM they captured following the invasion.
+Their first act was to put on a show-trial of the remaining leader of the NJM, the Grenada 17, who they captured following the invasion.
 Mounting a sustained campaign, led by their 56th US Psychological Warfare Unit, the invaders claimed that these leaders had stolen money from the Treasury; planned to slaughter all Grenadians; sold Grenada to Cuba; built underground cities for Soviet Union troops, who were to be stationed in the country; and who killed Maurice Bishop.

-The Psychological Warfare Unit co-opted local and regional figures to manage the “trail”, which despite many justified complaints convicted the leaders of murder and sentenced them to death.
+The Psychological Warfare Unit co-opted local and regional figures to manage the “trial”, which despite was notorious for its many blatant irregularities and received many justified complaints, convicted the leaders of murder and sentenced them to death.
 This was condemned worldwide by numerous organisations including Amnesty International and was declared a “…travesty of justice…” by many others.
-After an intense campaign the verdicts were quashed and the leaders released.
+After an intense campaign the death sentences were counted and replaced by life imprisonment.

 The Grenada 17 were released following a global campaign.